redhat-na-ssa/3scale-okta-rest-adapter/README.md

 Okta maintains OAuth/OIDC clients as part of the Okta "Application" list.
-Because of this, applications created by this integration app may need to have users or groups assigned to them before they can be usable.
+Because of this, applications created by this integration app may need to have users or groups assigned to them before they can be used to create tokens.

 ### Grant Type Restrictions